-TERM OF

-OFFICE

-ALLIEDSIGNAL DESIGNEES EXPIRING IN

-BIOGRAPHICAL INFORMATION

-JOHN R. STAFFORD, 61

-Chairman, President and Chief Executive Officer of American Home Products Corporation.
+ALLIEDSIGNAL DESIGNEES TERM OF OFFICE EXPIRING IN BIOGRAPHICAL INFORMATION JOHN R. STAFFORD, 61 2002 Chairman, President and Chief Executive Officer of American Home Products Corporation.
 Mr. Stafford has held a number of positions with American Home Products, a manufacturer of pharmaceutical, health care, animal health and agricultural products, since joining that company in 1970.
 He served as General Counsel, Vice President, Senior Vice President and Executive Vice President before becoming President in 1981, an office he held until 1990 and which he resumed in early 1994.
-Mr. Stafford was elected Chairman of the Board and Chief Executive Officer in 1996.
-He is also a director of Bell Atlantic Corporation, The Chase Manhattan Corporation and Deere & Company.
+Mr. Stafford was elected Chairman of the Board and Chief Executive

-Mr. Stafford has been a director of AlliedSignal since 1993.
+Mr. Stafford has been a director of AlliedSignal